airbnb/lottie/home.md

 ## Community articles and videos

-Heres some links from around the community
+Here are some links from around the community

 [A Lottie to Like](https://t.co/dadjvgv9vk) by Nick Butcher